 Lymphoma is a type of blood cancer that affects the lymphatic system, which removes excess fluids from your body and produces immune cells.
 Lymphocytes are a type of white blood cell that fight infection.
 Abnormal lymphocytes become lymphoma cells, which multiply and collect in your lymph nodes and other tissues.
 Over time, these cancerous cells impair your immune system.

-Myeloma is a type of blood cancer that specifically targets your plasma cells.
+Myeloma is a cancer of the plasma cells.
 Plasma cells are white blood cells that produce disease- and infection-fighting antibodies in your body.
 Myeloma cells prevent the normal production of antibodies, leaving your body's immune system weakened and susceptible to infection.

 back to top